airkoala/rolebot/README.md

+> [!IMPORTANT]
+> This repo has been moved to Codeberg: https://codeberg.org/airkoala/rolebot

 # Rolebot

 a super simple bot for setting roles on discord. meant to be self hosted and used on directly managed servers only.